bup/bup/Documentation/bup-validate-refs.1.md

 # DESCRIPTION

-`bup validate-refs` can check repository references (e.g. saves) for commits or trees (directories) that refer to missing objects, and for abridged bupm files (metadata storage), reporting the paths to those it finds.
+`bup validate-refs` can check repository *ref*s (e.g. branches (backup sets) or saves) for commits or trees (directories) that refer to missing objects, and for damaged bupm files (metadata storage), reporting the paths to any it finds.
 If no *ref*s are provided, it checks all refs, otherwise it only checks those specified.
-If no checks are explicitly requested, then a default set of checks will be performed, currently `--links` and `--bupm`.
-If problems are found, `bup-get`(1) `--repair` may be able to help.
+If no checks are explicitly requested, then a default set of checks will be performed, currently `--links` and `--bupm`, and if problems are found, `bup-get`(1) `--repair` may be able to help.

+`validate-refs` checks everything reachable from a given branch or save, which includes all of the saves preceeding it.
+See EXAMPLES below.

+The existence check only consults the repository indexes; it does not try to read the object, so it could be misled by an incorrect index.

 At the moment, the broken path information is only logged to standard error, and is not well specified (i.e. suitable for inspection, but